 If your school is not willing to support the cost of enrollment for VTVLC courses, the parent or student has the option to pay out of pocket for VTVLC courses.

 Please verify course selections with your local school to be sure they will accept the course credit.
-We supply a full syllabus in our course catalog, but are happy to supply any additional information your school may request.
+Course syllabi and standards are available for your school.
+We are also happy to supply any additional information your school may request.

 To pay out of pocket, complete and return the Authorization and Enrollment Fee Form.
 Students are not enrolled until this authorization form is signed and received by VTVLC.
 Enrollments are on a space available, first-come, first-served basis.